Pablo-Gonzalez-Calderon/showybox-package/README.md

 - `body`: The content of the showybox
 - `sep`: A dictionary containing the separator's properties
 - `shadow`: A dictionary containing the shadow's properties
-- `breakable`: A boolean indicating whether a no-title showybox can break
+- `breakable`: A boolean indicating whether a showybox can break if it reached an end of page

 ### Frame properties
 - `upper-color`: Color used as background color where the title goes (default is `black`)